SpenceKonde/megaTinyCore/README.md

 All that remains is ensuring that everything that needs to be ported from DxCore is ported first.
 Oh, putting together the new toolchain version.

 ## WARNING: IDE 2.0.x unsupported and all versions prior to 2.0.0-RC9.2 known to have critical regressions
 These bugs in the IDE prevent board settings from being correctly recognized.
 Pull-requests with workarounds to undocumented beta behaviour will not be accepted.
 [This thread tracks known issues with 2.0 and workarounds](https://github.com/SpenceKonde/megaTinyCore/discussions/760).

+## WARNING: IDE 1.1.14 and later are incompatible with manual installation until 2.6.0 is finished.
 If you use unsupported software please reproduce all issues in 1.8.13 before reporting.

+## WARNING: IDE 1.1.12 and earlier display all programmers always; that is, incompatible ISP programmers will be shown for these UPDI parts, and these UPDI programmers will be shown for parts that use ISP programming or other methods.
+If multiple cores feature a programmer of a specific name it will appear twice, but if the cores are not very similar in design, only the (identically named)

 V1.8.13 is the "golden version" and the only one I recommend.
 All the more recent ones gained bugs, and its the last version with a substantial improvement.
 Be aware it does have a vulnerable version of Log4J.
 V1.8.14+ are known to crash due to [this bug](https://github.com/arduino/Arduino/issues/11813) when you install the core manually in your arduino folder and not when you install the core via boards manager.
 If you are manually edit platform.txt with